ryzbaka/PyLot/README.md

 # ![screenshot](image.png)
 A web based IDE for writing ETL pipelines in Python.

+Wiritng code for data processing in jupyter nodebooks is currently the standard, PyLot aims to bring the same workflow to the web and make code deployment ready so that you don't have to spend hours converting your Jupyter Notbook data processing pipeline to production code that you can schedule to run whenever you please.

+Currently supported features:
+* Server health monitor.
+* Web Terminal that connects to your servers.
+Upcoming features:
+* PyLot Notebook interface (currently in development)
+* Python text editor
 * <strong>Currently in pre-alpha. ✈</strong>
 ## License ⚖
 * [MIT](https://github.com/ryzbaka/PyLot/blob/master/LICENSE)